bugs181/TimeGraph/README.md

 # Graphing:
 * `node.time().get` : Retrieve data as normal with TimeGraph filtering if provided.
 Does not affect children nodes.
-* `node.time().put` : Put data into TimeGraph index using filter, if outside of bounds nothing is pushed into gun.
+* `node.time().put` : Put data into TimeGraph index using filter, if outside of bounds nothing is pushed into gun if `enforceData` is provided via opts.
 * `node.time().set` : Same as put

 <br>